pkgconf/pkgconf/README.md

 ## comparison of `pkgconf` and `pkg-config` dependency resolvers

 pkgconf builds an acyclic directed dependency graph.
 This allows for the user to more conservatively link their binaries -- which may be helpful in some environments, such as when prelink(1) is being used.
-As a result of building a directed dependency graph designed for the specific problem domain provided by the user, more accurate dependencies can be determined.  pkg-config, on the other hand builds a database of all known pkg-config files on the system before attempting to resolve dependencies, which is a considerably slower and less efficient design.
+As a result of building a directed dependency graph designed for the specific problem domain provided by the user, more accurate dependencies can be determined.

+Current release versions of pkg-config, on the other hand, build a database of all known pkg-config files on the system before attempting to resolve dependencies, which is a considerably slower and less efficient design.
+Efforts have been made recently to improve this behaviour.

+As of the 1.1 series, pkgconf also fully implements support for `Provides` rules, while pkg-config does not.  pkg-config only provides the `--print-provides` functionality as a stub.
+There are other intentional implementation differences in pkgconf's dependency resolver verses pkg-config's dependency resolver in terms of completeness and correctness, such as, for example, how `Conflicts` rules are processed.

 ## linker flags optimization